MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterbugcheckreasoncallback.md

 # KeRegisterBugCheckReasonCallback function

 ## -description

-The <b>KeRegisterBugCheckReasonCallback</b> routine registers a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540677">BugCheckDumpIoCallback</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff540679">BugCheckSecondaryDumpDataCallback</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff540669">BugCheckAddPagesCallback</a> routine, which executes when the operating system issues a bug check.
+The <b>KeRegisterBugCheckReasonCallback</b> routine registers one of the

+defined in routine, which executes when the operating system issues a bug check.

 ## -parameters

 ### -param CallbackRecord [out]